AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 * Connectionless protocol that provides faster data transfert but does not provide the same level of reliability as TCP.
 No formal connexion before sending data, no ACK or retransmission mechanism.

 ## D/ Port numbers
-* An unsigned (0 or +) integer used to diffrentiate in between different services or applications thta are running on a single device within a network.
+* An unsigned integer used to diffrentiate in between different services or applications that are running on a single device within a network.
+Ports help route incoming data to the appropriate application.

+## E/ Encryption
+#### At rest:
+Involves encrypting data that is stored on a device, servers, or storage systems.
+Even if an attacker gains physical access to the storage media, they cannot acces the adata without the encryption key.

+#### In transit:
+Involves encrypting data as it travels in between devices or over networks.
+This prevents eavesdropping (interception).
+Common protocols are https, TLS/SSL.

 ## IV/ SecOps
+-> A team devoted to the task of protecting the CIA of an organization's assets.
+#### Different forms it can take:

+* Security Operation Center (SOC): Central team monitoring, analysing, and ready to respond to security events 24/7.

+* Incident response team: specialized team dedicated to responding to security incidents and breaches.

+* Threat hunting: a team that searches for advanced threats and hidden vulnerabilities that may not be detected by standard tools.

+* Red/Blue team

+* Managed Security Services Provider: SOme companies outsource security task to third-party providers specialized in security mnitoring and incident response.

+#### How it differs from traditionnal IT operations:
+* Focus: SecOps are dedicated to security and not managing all aspects of the IT echosstem.
+* skillset: SecOPs requires very specific skills

 ## V/  AppSec
 ## VI/ Infrastucture security
 ## VII/ Data security